Week 14: Interface & Application Programming

 Tested it, and it works!

-We decided to use our old Hall Effect sensor fidget spinner board for this.
-First to test whether we could get data from the device.
+We decided to use our old Hall Effect sensor fidget spinner board for this procedure of getting data from an external device.
 So we made such a program:

 Fixing the Fidget; Fidget Spinner 2.0